 (iii) the agreement is entered into by the Housing Authority on the basis that the premises will be sub-let.

+[Regulation 5AB inserted in Gazette 3 May 2013 p.
+1739.]

 5AC.
 Exemption from section 27B of the Act if residential tenancy agreement extended or renewed

 Under section 6(a) of the Act it is provided that section 27B of the Act shall not apply to a residential tenancy agreement if —